 3. Try a Different Brand or Origin of Coffee Bean

 If you’ve changed the grind of your beans and brewed your cold brew for less time and it’s still tasting bitter, the next step is to try using a different brand or origin of coffee bean.

 It could just be that the type of coffee you’ve been using has a more bitter flavor profile, and changing the beans you use could completely fix the bitter taste you’re finding in your cold brew.

 4. Make Sure You’re Using the Right Ratio of Coffee to Water

-One really important part of making good cold brew is using the correct ratio of coffee to water.
-If you’re using too much coffee or too little water, there's more opportunity for tannic acids to leave the beans and enter the water, making your cold brew bitter.
+One really important part of making a good cold brew is using the correct ratio of coffee to water.
+If you’re using too much coffee or too little water, there’s more opportunity for tannic acids to leave the beans and enter the water, making your cold brew bitter.

 The general rule for cold brew is to use 1 cup of coffee beans for every 4 cups of water.
 If you’re having a problem with over extraction you could even use a little less coffee or a little more water, just don’t go too far away from the 1:4 ratio or else you may overcorrect and start making sour, under extracted cold brew.

 What if I want my Cold Brew Strong but Not Bitter?

 So what if you’re trying to make your cold brew taste really strong and concentrated, but you don’t want to over extract the beans to the point where it tastes bitter?
 Well, theres a few things you can do to make your cold brew stronger while limiting the amount of bitterness it develops.